End Short Prison Sentences

 What Nacro are calling for

-Nacro want to see a presumption against short sentences in the upcoming sentencing bill, meaning community sentences will be given in place of sentences of less than 12 months.
+Nacro want to see the introduction of a presumption against short sentences, meaning that in all but exceptional circumstances community sentences will bused instead.
 We want to see more money and resources put into early intervention work with people at risk of committing crime, as well as properly funded support services to help people with their mental health and substance misuse issues, key drivers of low-level offending.

 End short sentences, reduce the prison population

-Ending short sentences will no only reduce reoffending it will free up vital space in prison, giving the justice system breathing space to process people accused of more serious crime.
+Ending short sentences will not only give people the best chance to turn their lives around and reduce reoffending, it will also free up vital space in prison, giving the justice system breathing space to process people accused of more serious crime.
 Victims and society as a whole need a properly functioning justice system, ending short sentences is one step towards this goal.